mariusandra/insights/README.md

 Make sure the above commands succeed!

-3. Setup the local database
+3. Setup the database

 Copy `config/database.yml.example` to `config/database.yml`

-Edit `config/database` and change the `target_database:` block to point to your app's database.
+Edit `config/database.yml` and change the `target_database:` block to point to your app's database.

 Feel free to keep the `development` database as SQLite for now, although you might want to use something else in production.

 Init the database: